I-90 Post-construction

 Aquatic Macroinvertebrates

-For aquatic macroinvertebrates we used the ILEPA 20-Jab Allocation Method for wadeable streams.
+We used the ILEPA 20-Jab Allocation Method for wadeable streams

-• Based on habitat assessment sites ranged from “Poor” to just under “Good”
+• Sites ranged from “Poor” to just under “Good” based on habitat assessment

-• Based on macroinvertebrates present, the Kishwaukee River rated “Excellent,” Coon and Mosquito creeks “Good,and Spring Creek “Fair”
+• Based on macroinvertebrates, the Kishwaukee River rated “Excellent,” Coon and Mosquito creeks “Good,” and Spring Creek “Fair”

 Bats